 - 8 oz ground chicken or turkey (or skinless chicken breast cut in small pieces)

 - 8 oz ground beef

-- Simmer meats in 2-3 cups water for 10 minutes, drain in collander and allow to cool for 5 minutes.
+- Simmer meats in 2-3 cups water for 10 minutes, drain in collander and allow to completely cool.

 - Plug in waffle maker to preheat.

 - Pour half the batter in full size waffle maker, close lid and cook until steam subsides (5-7 minutes)

 - Repeat with rest of batter.